richTheCreator/richthedesigner/src/pages/starter-kit.md

         detailed instructions and everything your customers need included in the kit, it's the perfect solution to give your customers the confidence and tools needed to truly enjoy the hemp smoking experience. "
-    - value: SKU Consolidation
+    - value: Drive more flower sales
-      description: "Maintaining multiple inventory SKUs on glassware, grinders, lighters, etc for your customers to smoke hemp flower is a thing of the past when you introduce the starter kit to your inventory.
-The Elevated Essentials kit delivers an easy add-on to the flower purchase and increases your transaction value. "
+      description: 'Smoking hemp flower is the most efficient and economical methods of CBD delivery for your customers, and it also happens to be one of the most profitable products on a retail shelf.
+This creates a "win-win" situation for the consumer and retailer.
+With the kit, your customers receive a low cost entry point into hemp flower, and you receive a new customer that will continue returning to your store once they realize the value and benefits of hemp flower. '
-    - value: Remove the stigma
+    - value: Discreet, professional packaging
       description: 'A lot of our CBD retail customers are wary of introducing a selection of glassware and smoking accessories to their inventory based on the negative stigma associated with "head shops".
 The discreet